JKO for Landau: a variational particle method for homogeneous Landau equation: Introduction

 The Landau equation is a fundamental kinetic equation used to model the behavior of charged particles interacting via Coulomb forces \cite{landau1958kinetic}.
 It is especially relevant for plasmas where collision effects can be significant.
 When spatial dependence is ignored, the Landau equation takes the following form:

-where $f(t, \bv)$ for $(t, \bv) \in \R^{+} \times \R^d$ with $d \geq 2$, is the mass distribution function of charged particles, such as electrons or ions, at time $t$ with velocity $\bv$.
-The operator $Q(f, f)$ is known as the Landau collision operator, which can be derived from the Boltzmann collision operator when the small angular deviation is dominated.
+where $f(t, v)$ for $(t, v) \in \R^{+} \times \R^d$ with $d \geq 2$, is the mass distribution function of charged particles, such as electrons or ions, at time $t$ with velocity $v$.
+The operator $Q(f, f)$ is known as the Landau collision operator, which can be derived from the Boltzmann collision operator when small-angle deviations dominate.
 The collision kernel $A$ is given by:

-where $C_{\gamma} > 0$ is the collision strength, and $I_d$ is the identity matrix.
-As written, $\Pi(\bz)$ denotes the projection into $\{\bz\}^{\perp}$.
-The parameter $\gamma$ ranges from $-d-1$ to $1$.
+where $I_d$ is the identity matrix.
+As written, $\Pi(z)$ denotes the projection onto $\{z\}^{\perp}$.
+The parameter $C_{\gamma} > 0$ is the collision strength.
+The exponent $\gamma$ determines the type of interaction which ranges from $-d-1$ to $1$.
 Specifically, $0 < \gamma \leq 1$ is associated with hard potentials, while $\gamma < 0$ corresponds to the soft potentials.
 Of particular interest is the case when $d = 3$ and $\gamma = -3$, which corresponds to the Coulomb interaction in plasma \cite{degond1992fokker, Villani1998b}.
-Alternatively, $\gamma = 0$ is known as the Maxwellian case, where the equation simplifies to a degenerate linear Fokker-Planck equation \cite{villani1998a}.
+Alternatively, $\gamma=0$ is known as the Maxwellian case, where the equation simplifies to a degenerate linear Fokker-Planck equation \cite{villani1998a}.

 The theoretical understanding of \eqref{landau} remains limited and continues to be an active area of research.
-The well-established case is for hard potentials or Maxwellian, with seminal works \cite{villani2000a, villani2000b, villani1998a} and related literature addressing both the well-posedness and regularity of the solution.
+The well-established case is for hard potentials or the Maxwellian molecules, with seminal works \cite{villani2000a, villani2000b, villani1998a} and related literature addressing both the well-posedness and regularity of the solution.
 Significant progress on soft potentials was made in \cite{Guo2002}, which covers the global existence and uniqueness of solutions, but only for those near the Maxwellian distribution.
-A recent breakthrough in \cite{guillen2023landauequationdoesblow} tackles the Coulomb case, showing that the Fisher information is monotonically decreasing over time, thereby ensuring that the solution remains globally bounded in time.
+A recent breakthrough in \cite{guillen2023landau} tackles the Coulomb case, showing that the Fisher information is monotonically decreasing over time, thereby ensuring that the solution remains globally bounded in time.